thomasahle/arithmetic-transformer/README.md

 The table shows the number of epochs needed to learn addition of `n` digits.
 E.g. the Hybrid model took just 7 epochs (7*10^6 examples) to learn 8 digit addition to 90% accuracy, after it had already learned 7 digit addition to 90% accuracy.

-To learn 14 digit addition, the hybrid model took a total of 293 epochs ~ 3*10^8 examples.
+To learn 14 digit addition, the hybrid model took a total of 135 epochs ~ 10^8 examples.
 This is of course much less than the total of different 10^28 possible input pairs.
+The larger models (below) are able to learn even faster.

 |Digits| Transformer Learned | Transformer Sine | Transformer NoPE | Transformer LSTM | LSTM | Hybrid |
 | --- | --- | --- | --- | --- | --- | --- |